Gospodin Savršeni: Season 2 (2019)

 The bachelor for the second season was Mijo Matić from Sisak.

 The candidates in order of their entrance were Monika Kelčec, Emily Živčić, Maja Đukanović, Gabrijela Divković, Silvia Pokrajac, Samra Čataković, Nuša Rojs, Barbara Mucić, Mihaela Muhvić, Julie Pavlović, Anita Martinović, Andrea Galić, Ena Rahić, Alenka Šoštarić, Sara Janković, Tesa Šokota, Renata Dobrec, Maria Protulipac, and Nikolina Tutić.
 Matić selected Nuša Rojc as the winner of the season.

 Season 3 (2022)

 The bachelor for the third season was Toni Šćulac from Split.

 Season 4 (2025)

 In June 2024, RTL announced that the fourth season was set to be filmed on Rhodes in Greece.
 In October 2024, Blaće was confirmed to return as the host of the season.
 In December 2024, RTL revealed that the bachelor for the fourth season is Šime Elez from Split.
 On 20 January 2025, RTL revealed that Miloš Mićović from Serbia is the second bachelor of the season, marking the first time two bachelors were featured in a single season.

 The season premiered 27 January 2025 on RTL's streaming service Voyo.
 RTL began broadcasting the season a week later, on 3 February.
 The season concluded on 20 March 2025.
 Elez selected Vanja as the winner, whereas Mićović selected Maida.

+Season 5 (2026)

+On 1 December 2025, RTL announced that the fifth season would be hosted by Marko Vargek.
+The season premiered on 26 January 2026 on Voyo, and on 2 February on RTL.
+The bachelors of the season are Karlo Godec and Petar Rašić.

+The release of the final four episodes was postponed on Voyo by one week to allow RTL’s broadcast to catch up.
+The concluding week of the season aired from 5 to 8 April on Voyo and from 6 to 9 April on RTL.